Interactive charts on Food Supply

 As productivity increased, famines and the exclusion of the poor due to hunger and too little energy became a thing of the past in both France and England.
 The improving supply of food in both countries is shown in this visualization.
-In terms of calories, the average food supply in France more than doubled over the last 300 years.
-Fogel (2004)1, the original source for some of the presented data, brings the numbers in perspective: ‘the energy value of the typical diet in France at the start of the eighteenth century was as low as that of Rwanda in 1965, the most malnourished nation for that year in the tables of the World Bank’.
+In terms of calories, the average food supply in France more than doubled over the last 300 years.1.

 You can view the annual trends of any country over time by clicking on it in the map.

 Whilst the measure of average caloric supply is a crucial indicator in terms of food security, if we want to relate this to the prevalence of hunger and malnutrition, we must relate it to actual dietary energy needs.
-In this visualization we have mapped two key variables related to energy requirements through time: the minimum dietary energy requirement (MDER) and average dietary energy requirement (ADER).2
+In this visualization we have mapped one key variables related to energy requirements through time: the minimum dietary energy requirement (MDER).

 The MDER of an individual is defined as the cut-off threshold caloric intake an individual would have to consume to attain a minimum acceptable weight for height.
 This metric is used to define the prevalence of undernourishment in a population; an individual whose caloric intake falls below their specific MDER for an extended period is defined as ‘undernourished’.
 In the map, it is presented as the average MDER for a country’s population which is calculated based on its demographic weighting.